mrk-digital-fingerprint/epi-workspace-adapter/README.md

 ## Installation

-In order to run the _express-demo_ you need to install the _epi-workspace_ first.
+In order to run the adapter, you need to install the `epi-workspace` first.
 Please follow the next steps in order to install the workspace succesfully:

 ```sh